 Trees down, flooded streets and high water, effects of the storms continue

-In the midst of the slue of storms crossing over south Louisiana many areas are suffering from high waters, debris in roadways and flooded streets.
+In the midst of the slew of storms crossing over south Louisiana many areas are suffering from high waters, debris in roadways and flooded streets.

 ROAD CLOSURES: